 Workshops in Prisons

-We work with children's authors Hollie Hughes and Smriti Prasadam-Halls to deliver workshops to prisoners, both male and female, all over the country, helping them to write a bedtime story for their children or grandchildren.
-These are then sent to their children or recorded onto CDs by Storybook Dads/Mums so the children can enjoy them over and over again at home.
+We work with children's authors Hollie Hughes and Smriti Prasadam-Halls to deliver day-long workshops to prisoners, both male and female, all over the country, helping them to write a bedtime story for their children or grandchildren.
+The stories are then professionally produced and printed, and returned to the prisoners so they can be given to their children and can be recorded onto CD via Storybook Dads/Mums so the children can enjoy them over and over again at home.

 We strongly believe in the benefit of reading for children's development, but these workshops do so much more.
 Imprisonment is traumatic for both parent and child, especially when the prisoner is the primary carer, and can have a huge and lasting impact on a family.
 Not only do the bedtime stories written by a parent or grandparent in prison give children an enjoyable story to read, they provide an essential reminder that their parent is thinking of them.
 These stories, written with the help of the workshop tutors, are a unique gift and boost a prisoner's self-esteem, enabling them to believe they are doing something positive for their family they think they have let down.
 Being reminded of their children at home can only encourage a determination not to re-offend.